-Home equity is the difference between the value of a home and what is still owed on the mortgage.
+Home equity is the difference between the market value of your home and what you owe.
 For example, if the market value of your home is $200,000 and you owe $160,000 on the mortgage, you have $40,000 in home equity.
-You increase your equity each time you make a mortgage payment on an amortizing loan, and more rapid increases can be made by improving the home value with renovations and upgrades.
+While many lenders require applicants do not borrow above 80% of the value of their home, some like Discover Home Equity Loans will lend up to 95%.

-How should a home equity loan be used?
+The key advantages of a home equity loan

-With a little research and budgeting it’s easy to determine if a home equity loan is the right choice for you.
-To learn more about using a Discover Home Equity Loan, call your Personal Banker at 1-855-361-3435 today.
+With a little research and budget review, it’s easy to determine if a home equity loan is the right financial choice.

 Now that you’ve learned what a home equity loan entails and used some of Discover’s tools, you may feel ready to apply online with Discover Home Equity Loans to see if you qualify.